Caldwell in Greenbrier County, West Virginia — The American South (Appalachia)

 Civil War Industrial Center

 Many of the soldiers lived in the cave during the harsh winters and conducted religious services in the Chapel Room.
 A stream flowing through the cave provided water for cooking, washing, and drinking.
 The soldiers constructed fifty-two vats, or hoppers, to separate the saltpeter from the rock and soil in which it was found.
 Thirty-seven hoppers remain in the Hopper Room, the largest collection in the United States.
 The soldiers lugged sacks of soil to the hopper, where the water was poured through to leach out the saltpeter.
 It took an estimated 2,000 pounds of soil, carried in 14-16 trips, to fill one hopper.
-When two hundred pounds of saltpeter had been extracted, it was shipped to Southern gunpowder factories, such as the one in Augusta, Georgia.
+When two hundred pounds of saltpeter had been

-On August 19, 1863, Gen. William W. Averell led a cavalry expedition into West Virginia
+On August 19, 1863, Gen. William W. Averell led a cavalry expedition into West Virginia including Greenbrier County.
+His objective was to destroy saltpeter works in Pendleton County.
+Although he did not attack the Organ Cave works, apparently saltpeter production here stopped soon thereafter.

 Following the Civil War, Organ Cave resumed its role as a tourist attraction.